Federal Reserve April 2026 Meeting and the Policy Path Toward the Warsh Transition

 The Warsh Confirmation Hearing and What It Means for Policy

-The most consequential Federal Reserve story of this week is not the FOMC meeting itself.
-It is the Senate confirmation hearing for Kevin Warsh, the former Fed governor nominated to succeed Jerome Powell as Federal Reserve Chair.
+The most consequential Federal Reserve story alongside the April 29 rate decision is the cleared confirmation path for Kevin Warsh, the former Fed governor nominated to succeed Jerome Powell as Federal Reserve Chair.
+Senator Thom Tillis removed his confirmation hold on April 25, following the DOJ’s decision to drop the criminal investigation of Powell on April 24.

 Warsh’s confirmation hearing carries direct implications for the policy trajectory beyond April 29.
 The Fed Chair position carries substantial influence over the tone and direction of monetary policy deliberations, and Warsh’s views on inflation tolerance, the pace of rate normalization, and the Fed’s relationship with the executive branch will be closely scrutinized by markets, economists, and lawmakers during the hearing.